Navigator Audit Server Management

 - Keeps track of successfully transmitted events from the logfile (offset position in the file) to prevent re-sending any already processed events after a system failure and restart

-Once any event is written to the audit log file (and assuming space available on the filesystem), its delivery is guaranteed.
+After any event is written to the audit log file (and assuming space available on the filesystem), its delivery is guaranteed.
 In other words, transient (in-memory) buffer handling is not involved in this part of the process.
 Audit logs are rotated and the Cloudera Manager Agent follows the rotation of the log.

 The plug-in for each of the various services effectively writes the events to the audit log file.
-Policies for queue A plug-in that fails to write an event to the audit log file can either drop the event or can shut down the process in which it is running depending on the configured queue policy.
+A plug-in that fails to write an event to the audit log file can either drop the event or can shut down the process in which it is running depending on the configured queue policy.

 - Tracks and coalesces events obtained from Cloudera Manager